voschezang/coding-handbook/intelligence/learning.md

 | **Association** | Children that play                 | Adults that work                   |

 Playing, acting, role playing are all forms of learning.
 They let you explore both alternate realities andt the extreme of the current reality.

+> In relationships we grow

+Learning from others...